 Sobanet serves on the board of directors of Goodwill Industries of Denver.

 Mark Cavanaugh has served as the Chief Financial Officer for the Colorado Department of Higher Education since December 2009.
 Prior to that, he managed special projects under Governor Bill Ritter including oversight of American Reinvestment and Recovery Act (ARRA) and a statewide government performance review.

-Mr. Cavanaugh has worked in budget and management positions for the Department of Defense, the National Park Service and the Colorado Office of State Planning and Budgeting under Governors Roy Romer and Bill Owens.
-From 2003 to 2007, Mr. Cavanaugh served as the vice chair to the Board of Trustees of Adams State University.
-He also was the deputy campaign manager for the Referenda C & D campaign.
+Mark directed policy at the non-profit Bighorn Center in Denver for six years and served in various budget and management positions for the Department of Defense, the National Park Service and the Colorado Office of State Planning and Budgeting under Governors Roy Romer and Bill Owens.

-He received his B.A. in Business and English from Regis College and a J.D. from the University of Utah.
+Mark has a Business and English degree from Regis University and a juris doctorate from the University of Utah.

 Dr. Macgillivray started his career in education as a science teacher at Manual High School and Horace Mann Middle School in Denver Public Schools and at a private, P12, dual immersion bilingual school in Mexico City, México.